SHARE

 Boulangerie Utopie best croissant in paris

-I originally came here for the carbon baguette on the recommendation of my friend Jane from La Cuisine Paris.
+Boulangerie Utopie is located at 20 Rue Jean – Pierre Timbaud and is the best croissant in the 11th arrondissement.
+Originally, I came here for the carbon baguette on the recommendation of my friend Jane from La Cuisine Paris.
 Initially, I ordered a few croissants, not even thinking they would be added to the list.
 After one bite, I knew they were the real deal and had to be added to the list!
-It is located in the 11th arrondissement close to République, or you can take the Oberkampf metro.
+It is located in the 11th arrondissement, close to République, or you can take the Oberkampf metro.
 Try the carbon baguette and the croissant if you are there.
 They have so many great options for breads and pastries.
 You can see this great post on the boulangerie here.

 boulangerie utopie paris france